Michael H. Lim

 Harvard University Class of 2018

 "ML does ML"

 I am a PhD student in Statistics with a focus on robotics at UC Berkeley who loves physics, mathematics, natural sciences, and computational sciences, with a strong background in computational research in quantitative fields.
-I am interested in research opportunities in dynamics, control theory, and machine learning, with applications in computational biology and robotics.
-I received 4th year combined master's degree in Statistics, and Magna Cum Laude with Highest Honors for bachelor's degree in Physics and Mathematics.
+I am interested in research opportunities in dynamic systems, control theory, and machine learning, with applications in robotics.
+During my time at Harvard University, I received 4th year combined master's degree in Statistics, and Magna Cum Laude with Highest Honors for bachelor's degree in Physics and Mathematics.
 I am grateful to be supported by the NSF Graduate Research Fellowship.

 Education and Honors

 - 2014-2018: A.B. in Physics and Mathematics, Magna Cum Laude with Highest Honors

 Stuyvesant High School

 - 2017: Harvard College Research Program - Summer Researcher